-No, available property owners are responsible for their own property resolutions.
-You must obtain a private demolition permit from our office before removing any structures, including garages.
+No. Property owners are responsible for their own property.
+You must obtain a private demolition permit from PLI before demolishing any structures, including garages.

 Can I go onto my neighbor’s property or a vacant lot and clean it up?

 PLI cannot authorize anyone to enter property without the owner’s permission.
 If you have questions about your legal rights, it is up to you contact an attorny.
-If you are interested in reclaiming an abandoned private or City owned vacant lot, please visit City Planning’s adopt-a-lot website.
+If you are interested in reclaiming a City owned vacant lot, please visit City Planning’s Adopt-a-Lot website.

 What can be done about junk vehicles?